Homeless Man Accused of Raping 14-Year-Old at Knifepoint Arrested in Bell Gardens

 - The kidnapping and rape occurred early Thursday morning.

 - Nunez was arrested near a homeless encampment in Long Beach Monday morning.
-Police said Nunez "had his distinctive facial tattoo covered by a bandage in an attempt to conceal his identity.''
+Police said Nunez u0022had his distinctive facial tattoo covered by a bandage in an attempt to conceal his identity.''

-A homeless man suspected of raping a 14-year-old girl at knifepoint was arrested Monday, Bell Gardens police said.
+One of two men suspected in the sexual assault of a 14-year-old girl in Bell Gardens pleaded not guilty Wednesday to rape and other charges.

+Robert Nunez, 41, is charged with one felony count each of forcible rape of a child victim over 14 years, forcible oral copulation of a minor victim over 14 years and false imprisonment by violence.

+Co-defendant Jaomir Perez, also 41, pleaded not guilty Tuesday to the same charges.

-The kidnapping and rape occurred early Thursday morning at an undisclosed location, according to Lt.
-Dano Neslen of the Bell Gardens Police Department, who described the crime as "horrific.''
+The alleged sexual assault occurred early last Thursday morning at an undisclosed location, according to Lt.
+Dano Neslen of the Bell Gardens Police Department, who described the crime as "horrific."

-The girl told police she was coerced into a garage by a suspect later identified as Bell Gardens-area transient Robert Nunez, according to a police statement.
+The girl told police she was coerced into a garage by a suspect later identified as Nunez, a Bell Gardens-area transient, according to a police statement.

-Police allege Nunez and a second suspect tied her up, then Nunez raped the girl at knifepoint.
+Nunez and a second suspect tied her up, then Nunez raped the girl at knifepoint, Neslen said.

-Police circulated Nunez' photo and sought the public's help to find him, and Nunez was arrested near a homeless encampment in Long Beach on Monday morning, according to reports and police.
+Police circulated Nunez's photo and sought the public's help to find him, and Nunez was arrested near a homeless encampment in Long Beach on Monday morning, according to Fox11 and police.

 "At 8:15 (a.m.), Long Beach P.D. was notified by an anonymous citizen that had seen our previous press release and suspect photo (who) ... reported a sighting of accused rapist Robert Nunez in the LA River area near Long Beach Boulevard and the 710 Freeway,'' Neslen said in a statement.